 To maximize global reach, a good approach is to pull together certifications for FCC Part 15, EN 55032, EN 55024 and EN/IEC 60950-1 (this last one to be replaced with EN/IEC 62368-1 at the end of 2017, though products reviewed under 60950-1 are to be grandfathered).

 Working with an experienced hardware partner who understands how to navigate the complex world of certifications can be invaluable.
-Visit our Logic+ OEM Services section to learn more about our testing and certification services, or contact us to talk about how we can help you bring your innovation to market.
+OnLogic offers services that can help to ensure your computer complies with any required certifications for your application and meet the necessary requirements.
+Visit our Services section to learn more about we can help with testing and certification, or contact us to talk with with an expert to help you bring your innovation to market.